Up to 50% off sofas & mattresses — limited‑time deals.

 Pick:

-• your “safe” option
+• your safe option

-• your “stretch” option
+• your stretch option

 • one bridge option between the two

-Seeing them together is what reveals undertones.
+Seeing them together is usually what reveals the undertones.

 Step 2: Test swatches like a designer would